WHOVION/project-2/README.md

 ### Post reflection

 The amount of stress and confusion going into this project has been a rollercoaster.
 Going into this project I wasn't very comfortable with what we've learned this unit(FullStack) and was blessed we had a week break which was very needed for me.
 During the week break, I tried to organize my time and review all the lessons I didn't fully understand and it helped a lot.
 I had a much better understanding of routes and what the purpose of the folders/files we made have.
 Of course doing the project, I had many bugs and was very lucky to have amazing classmates to help me with fixing them and being able to answer questions with parts I was confused at.
-Finishing the project, I think I have a much better understanding of what's going on, of course stil needing reviewing, and feel better in doing another FullStack project.
+Finishing the project, I think I have a much better understanding of what's going on, of course stil need to practice a lot of best practices but, feel much better in doing another FullStack project.